-The Llpo Rider The LiPo Rider board allows you to connect power to your wildlife cam kit.
-It boosts and regulates the power from the rechargeable battery to the Raspberry Pi and allows for the battery to be charged using a micro USB charger.
-It even enables the kit to be powered by solar power.
+The LiPo Rider board allows you to connect power to your wildlife cam kit.
+It boosts and regulates the power from the rechargeable battery with a RJT connection to the Raspberry Pi.
+It allows the battery to be charged using a micro USB charger and use solar power.